hipe/tmx/kiss-rdb-doc/865-the-toml-adaptation-for-attributes.md

 new composition (order) to determine deterministically, but we have all the craziness of our comments provision to worry about.

+that is:

+  - unlike SQL-like table which has a single, fixed order of its columns;
+    each entity within a collection can have its own distinct ordering of its name-value pairs. (this is considered neither a feature nor a bug, it's just the principle of least astonishment.)

+  - when we have a new incoming entity being CREATed, we need to serialize its attributes into some order. we want to do this in some principled manner. (crudely we might do it alphabetically. more advanced might be using a "schema" but etc you can imagine complications..)

+  - unlike sane, production-grade databases; we offer the mischiveous mis-feature of whitespace and comments being allowed in the storage text files. more on this provision now:

 the provision is something like this: when machine-editing a document, we never want to break an existing association between a comment line an attribute (key-value) line; and as far as the machine is concerned, this association exists (or might exist) if the comment line and the attribute line are touching (in either order).

-most of the algorithmic work, then, in this docuement (and its counterpart asset) is concerned with checking this comment provision, working around it where possible, and the deterministic determination (eek) of groupings and insertion points for CREATE (explored below).
+most of the algorithmic work, then, in this document (and its counterpart asset) is concerned with checking this comment provision, working around it where possible, and the deterministic determination (eek) of groupings and insertion points for CREATE (explored below).